Compliance and Enforcement Annual Results FY2008:

 Outreach to Collision Repair Sector for New Clean Air Act Requirements

-On January 9, 2008, EPA published the “auto body” rule in the Federal Register.
+On January 9, 2008, EPA published the "auto body" rule (PDF) (31 pp, 294K, About PDF) in the Federal Register.
 The rule, referred to as the Paint Stripping and Miscellaneous Surface Coating Operations NESHAP, becomes effective for new shops immediately; initial notifications for existing shops are due by January 2010.
 The rule calls for auto body shops, which often are in residential or mixed residential/industrial areas, to use a series of best practices to reduce emissions of hazardous air pollutants to the environment.
 Implementation of these practices would reduce exposure to many people who live or work nearby.

 Compliance Assistance is being offered around the country through a partnership effort between the Office of Air Quality Planning and Standards, EPA’s Design for the Environment (DfE) program in the Office of Pollution Prevention and Toxics (OPPT), the EPA Regional Offices, the Air Toxics and Small Business programs and multiple states and local agencies.
 This past year, assistance providers offered training to auto body shops on the best practices required by the rule, and on other practices that reduce risks to the shop workers themselves.
 Implementation of the best practices is predicted by EPA to result in a direct operating cost saving for the business, as well as indirect savings resulting from decreased worker exposure to hazardous air pollutants.
 In addition, facility visits were conducted to help provide assistance to shop owners and operators about what changes they need to make to their operations to come into compliance with the new requirements.